wartron/yii2-uuid/Readme.md

 # Yii2-UUID

-Helpers for using uuids as primary keys
+Helpers for using uuids as primary keys.

 ## Installation

-Add the uuid behavior to models
+Add the uuid behavior to models.

+We could use the SqlExpression to generate the uuid in sql, but we dont get the ID back in last insert id.
+(We can get around this with triggers if you want a pure SQL method).
+But generating the ID UUID in php we dont need to worry about getting the id an refreshing the model.

     public function behaviors()
     {